-Typically, you can check the version of Android running on your device by going into Settings > About Phone and looking for "Android version."
+Typically, you can check the version of Android running on your device by going to Settings > About Phone and look for Android version.

 Once you begin casting -- or mirroring -- your screen, an alert will appear in your notification shade, making it possible to stop mirroring with a tap.

 Update, May 3, 2018: This post has been updated to reflect the current process.